yakisova41/crx-monkey-next/README.md

 - Message passing from MAIN world to service_worker is available.
 - Highspeed build by esbuild.
 - Display a popup on a Userscript using the same code as the extension
+- You can define a Loader to transpile various files (such as sass).

 ## How to use
 ### 1. Install crx-monkey-next